zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Generating System Tests

-Rails no longer generates system tests by default when using scaffolds.
+Zoisite no longer generates system tests by default when using scaffolds.
 This change reflects the best practice of using system tests sparingly.
 You can generate system tests in two ways: